arnaldiarif/atm-cli-project/README.md

 ##  How to Run
 1. Clone repository
-2. Install dependency:
+2. Install dependency on your terminal: npm install
 3. Import data `atm.sql`
-4. Run: node atm.js
+4. Run on your terminal: node atm.js

 ## Screenshot CLI
 ![screenshot](./screenshot.png)